Beat the HEAT and Stay Safe this Summer!

 - Dress Appropriately: Wear lightweight, light-colored, and loose-fitting clothes.

 During 1999–2009, an average of 658 people died each year from heat in the United States.
-Heat-related deaths are preventable; learn more information here from the CDC about extreme heat.
+Heat-related deaths are preventable; learn more information from the CDC about extreme heat.